-Together with their growing team of experts and educators, they created technology that integrates a cloud-based database, proprietary software installed on school PCs, and kid-sized wireless heart rate monitors.
+Together with their growing team of experts and educators, they created technology that integrates a cloud-based database, proprietary software, and kid-sized wireless heart rate monitors.
 Even though it’s pretty sophisticated on the back end, at Jen and Ben’s insistence, it had to be very easy and fun to use on the front end, both for kids and their teachers.

 During P.E. class, teachers can see which kids need help and encouragement to reach their target heart rates.
-After class, the monitoring data is uploaded to the database, creating snapshots of each child’s fitness progress over time.
+After class, the monitoring data creates a snapshot of each child’s fitness progress over time.

 From one small idea and a lot of hard work and ingenuity, Jen took Interactive Health Technologies from a one-woman business to an emerging player in the fight against childhood obesity.
 The system we’ve created is the linchpin of our business:

 - Promoting a social good became a viable business model.